jojoelfe/deco_lace_template_matching_manuscript/comments/manuscript_220414_ng.md

-![Figure S5: Motion correction of individual tiles imaged using the DeCo-LACE approach (A) Total estimated motion of individual micrographs taken using the DeCo-Lace approach plotted as a function of the Beam-Image-Shift values.
-(B) Electron intensity of individual micrographs taken using the DeCo-Lace approach plotted as a function of the Beam-Image-Shift values.](media/image11.png){width="6.5in" height="6.940277777777778in"}
+![Figure S5: Motion correction of individual tiles imaged using the DeCo-LACE approach (A) Total estimated motion of individual micrographs taken using the DeCo-LACE approach plotted as a function of the Beam-Image-Shift values.
+(B) Electron intensity of individual micrographs taken using the DeCo-LACE approach plotted as a function of the Beam-Image-Shift values.](media/image11.png){width="6.5in" height="6.940277777777778in"}

 Figure S5: Motion correction of individual tiles imaged using the DeCo-LACE approach.
-(A) Total estimated motion of individual micrographs taken using the DeCo-Lace approach plotted as a function of the beam image-shift values.
-(B) Electron intensity of individual micrographs taken using the DeCo-Lace approach plotted as a function of the image-shift values.
+(A) Total estimated motion of individual micrographs taken using the DeCo-LACE approach plotted as a function of the beam image-shift values.
+(B) Electron intensity of individual micrographs taken using the DeCo-LACE approach plotted as a function of the image-shift values.

 ![Figure 3: Statistics of 2DTM on lamella imaged using DeCo-LACE (A)